Voidstar One

 Grapevine App

 This is absolutely the thing I've done that I'm proudest of.
 I went from knowing almost nothing about iOS developement to releasing a successful app in just a couple of months.
 When I arrived, the company had a really buggy phone gap solution and a broken web service.
-I fixed up the web service, added a few features to their admin interface - and of course designed and built the app with them.
-Helping them out with UX decisions along the way.
-Unfortunately the company no longer exists, so you can't try it out for yourself, but there is a website with my face on still.
+I fixed up the web service, added a few features to their admin interface - and of course designed and built the app with them, helping them out with UX decisions along the way.
+It made Apple's What's Hot list for a time and once got more than 800 downloads in a day.
+The company no longer exists, so you can't try it out for yourself - but this is it.

 jQuery.onScrollIntoView